oaweidah/oaweidah.github.io/index.md

 layout: page
 ---
 ## Omar Aweidah
-This is NOT my Portfolio, add /portfolio to URL! xD
+This is NOT my Portfolio, [Press Here to go to Portfolio](https://oaweidah.github.io/portfolio/)